alex3305/lovelace-global-mod/README.md

 # Global mod for Home Assistant

-A custom Javascript module that can mod everything in Home Assistant using local style elements.
+A custom script that can mod everything in Home Assistant using local style elements.
 Inspired by the Thomas Lovén's [card-mod](https://github.com/thomasloven/lovelace-card-mod).

 ## Installing